Acme Fire Cult

 London, Dalston - Global - Restaurant - ££

-The inviting smell of burning embers and charring now mingles with the aromas of hops and freshly baked loaves in this foodie courtyard behind Dalston Junction.
-Those embers are from Acme Fire Cult – a low-budget, self-funded eatery devoted to fire-fuelled cooking.
+In a foodie courtyard behind Dalston Junction, the inviting smell of burning embers and charring now mingles with the aromas of hops and freshly baked loaves.
+Those embers are from Acme Fire Cult – a low-budget, eco-conscious eatery devoted to fire-fuelled cooking, with plenty of noise and loud music adding to the vibe and more than half the tables outside, under cover and close to the smoky action.
 But this isn’t just another dude-food BBQ joint: here, vegetables are elevated to a starring role, with rare-breed meats and day-boat fish providing the support acts.
 There’s also much use of micro-seasonal ferments and by-products from the 40FT Brewery next door – Acme even makes its own version of Marmite from leftover yeast.
-The menu is a globe-straddling line-up of unorthodox but exciting modern dishes: grilled leeks, fresh from the embers, are paired with roasted pistachios and pistachio romesco, while the fermented pumpkin houmous with macadamia will have you ‘dipping curiously’ into its contents.
-As meat and fish are introduced, you might find chunks of grilled ox heart hidden among...
+The menu is a globe-straddling line-up of unorthodox but exciting modern dishes: coal-roasted leeks with pistachio and romesco are a favourite with readers (‘salty, sweet, delicious and utterly incredible’), likewise tomatoes with...

 VENUE DETAILS